Brandon-Johns/Vicon-DataStream-SDK-examples/readme.md

 To use the minimal projects, follow the same setup instructions as in the template projects.
 Then follow the Vicon DataStream SDK Developers Guide to understand how to use the client

 ### Template
-Provides a interface class [that wraps the SDK](https://en.wikipedia.org/wiki/Wrapper_function) as well as examples on how to use the wrapper class.
+Provides an interface class [that wraps the SDK](https://en.wikipedia.org/wiki/Wrapper_function) as well as examples on how to use the wrapper class.

 Features:
 - Instead of SetStreamMode, my interfaces retrieve and cache frames in a background thread, while providing 3 modes of retrieval